Adv-Software-DeKeet/.github/DeKeet (IP)/Firebase.md

 Firebase Auth provides a secure and reliable way to authenticate users using email/password, Google and other third-party authentication providers.
 Firebase Auth supports industry-standard security protocols like OAuth2, OpenID Connect, and SSL/TLS encryption to protect user data.

 Firebase Auth is easy to integrate and for small applications it is free, which is perfect for me as a student.
 Firebase provides SDK's and API's to get full control over the service.
+Such as managing users, their roles, authentication and authorization etc.

 ## Authentication and Authorization